 “The power imbalance between most models, on the one hand, and the agencies and clients, on the other, contributes to a culture that tolerates sexual harassment and financial exploitation.
 Some of the abuses that models face are criminal.
 However, protections that fall under criminal law alone are not enough.
 Under current employment law, those responsible for sexual harassment and financial exploitation in the modeling industry are rarely held accountable.
 It is unconscionable to allow such abuse of this mostly young, female workforce to persist.
 Regardless of how a model is classified, it is imperative to maintain a safe and fair working environment.”

-The bill cleared its first legislative hurdle on Wednesday, as it passed the Assembly Labor and Employment Committee on Wednesday.
+The bill cleared its first legislative hurdle in April 2016 when it passed the Assembly Labor and Employment Committee.
 It must be approved by additional committees and the full legislature before it can go to Democratic Governor Jerry Brown, who has not said if he would sign it.

 The Association of Talent Agents, on the other hand, has called the bill unworkable.
 A licensing requirement for modeling agencies is redundant because California talent agencies are already licensed, association President Karen Stuart said.
 "This does nothing to reduce the problems that you heard about today," Stuart said.